-Roelof Pieters is one of our panellists in the afternoon.
+Roelof Pieters is a keynote.
 He is one of the leading AI visionaries and developers in Europe and the founder of Creative.ai and Sunshine Lab.
 He also founded the influential AI-network Stockholm AI.
 We invited him to tell us more about himself ahead of the conference.

 Roelof, I’m fascinated by your background.
 You have a Masters in Social Anthropology and then became a PhD Candidate in Theoretical Computer Science, and now you’re the CEO and Founder of Creative.ai and Sunshine Lab.
 I think anthropology and computer science is a perfect combination but I’m intrigued how you came to follow this path?